Getting here

 by plane

-A number of regional and national airlines offer daily and weekly flights.
-There is a free Shuttle bus service to all major hotels otherwise taxis are on standby at the curb when planes arrive.
+A number of regional and national airlines offer daily and weekly flights into Yellowknife, including Canadian North, Air North, and WestJet.
+There is a free shuttle bus service to all major hotels, and taxis are on standby at the curb when planes arrive.

 by road